A list of challenger, fintech & digital banks in the UK 2024

 Are challenger banks online-only?

 Many challenger banks don’t have physical branches, which allows them to save money and offer better deals.
 This is true for some of the best challenger banks, such as Monzo and Starling Bank.
-If you bank with either of these, you can do everything through a mobile app.
+If you bank with either of these, you can do most things through a mobile app.

-However, there are exceptions.
-Metro Bank, for example, launched in 2010 as a high-street challenger dedicated to better customer service, and now has 76 branches across England that stay open up to 12 hours a day.
+But there are exceptions: Metro Bank, for example, launched in 2010 as a high-street challenger dedicated to better customer service, and now has 76 branches across England that stay open up to 12 hours a day.

-Finally, digital challengers are coming up with new ways of establishing their physical presence across the UK.
-Starling, for example, allows you to deposit cash into your digital account at Post Office branches.
+Digital challengers are also coming up with new ways of establishing their physical presence across the UK.
+For example, Starling and Zempler allow you to deposit cash into your digital account at Post Office branches.

 How to compare challenger banks

 The trick to comparing challenger banks – or any personal finance service – is to know your needs and habits.
-There is no one bank that’s the best fit for everyone.
-Set your priorities, think about what you want to get out of your bank account and only then compare your options.
+There isn’t one bank that’s the best fit for everyone, so set your priorities, think about what you want to get out of your bank account and only then compare your options.
 We’ve put together a list of questions you can ask yourself to kick-start your research.

 • Which product are you looking for?
 Are you looking for a current account for day-to-day banking, a savings account or a loan?
 Challengers tend to specialise, so first, you may have to figure out which one offers the services you need.